|Malaria prophylaxis||Quantity (trip length)||Cost|

 Lariam is a prescription medicine.
 It is available in the UK only on prescription or through specialist travel clinics or specialist pharmacies.
 Unregulated supplies may be fake and may be ineffective.

 Take one Lariam tablets on the same day each week, starting at least 10 days before entering malaria areas.
 Continue weekly tablets whilst in the malaria area and for four weeks after leaving.
 The minimum course of treatment is 6 weeks.
 Swallow tablets whole with plenty of water, preferably after a meal.

 Checks for suitability are carried out online as part of Dr Fox consultations.
 Alternatives to Lariam tablets for malaria prevention are available through Dr Fox.

 Lariam can be taken by most people, although it is not suitable for everyone, particularly people who are prone to depression, anxiety or psychiatric symptoms or illness.
 Travel is often stressful and Lariam may exacerbate stress related symptoms.
 Some people may experience agitation, nightmares, poor sleep and other psychiatric or psychological symptoms.
 These symptoms can sometimes be long lasting.
 If symptoms of this nature develop, Lariam should be stopped.
 More detail can be found in the patient information leaflet supplied with Lariam tablets.

-Lariam should not be taken by people who are allergic to mefloquine, or by people who have mental health problems, a history of fits or seizures, or severe liver problems.
+Lariam should not be taken by people who are allergic to mefloquine or chloroquine, or by people who have mental health problems, a history of fits or seizures, or severe liver problems.
 The anaesthetic halofantrine should not be used for 15 weeks after the last dose of mefloquine.

 Side effects of Lariam